Marijus90/FastFoodFinderTests/README.md

 ---

 ## Actual Result
-The most far-out marker in a clusted is focused on.
+Usually, the most far-out marker in a clusted is focused on.

 ---